Veselin Minev

-Veselin Minev (Bulgarian Cyrillic: Веселин Минев; born 14 October 1980) is a retired Bulgarian footballer who played as a left-back and current assistant manager of Arda Kardzhali.
+Veselin Minev (Bulgarian Cyrillic: Веселин Минев; born 14 October 1980) is a Bulgarian former professional footballer who played as a left-back.

 He has a twin brother, Yordan, who is also a footballer.

 Club career

 Minev, together with his twin brother, started his career at Hebar Pazardzhik.
 Later, Minev joined Botev Plovdiv.

 Levski Sofia

 Minev came to Levski in June 2006.

 On 9 May 2009, Minev and his twin brother Yordan entered in the history of The Eternal Derby.
 The situation was even more interesting, because Veselin was a left full-back and his brother Yordan was a right midfielder, and Veselin guarded his brother Yordan.
 Despite the tackles, after a foul against Veselin, Yordan came to him and call the referee.

-He became a Champion of Bulgaria in 2008/2009 season.
-In 2009/2010 season, Levski achieved qualifying for UEFA Europa League becoming 3rd in the final ranking.
-During the 2010/2011 Levski qualified for UEFA Europa League after eliminating Dundalk F.C., Kalmar FF and AIK Fotboll.
+He became a Champion of Bulgaria in 2008–09 season.
+In 2009–10 season, Levski achieved qualifying for UEFA Europa League becoming third in the final ranking.
+During the 2010–11 Levski qualified for UEFA Europa League after eliminating Dundalk F.C., Kalmar FF and AIK Fotboll.
 Levski was drawn in Group C, facing Gent, Lille and Sporting CP.